WilliamQD/JSC370/README.md

 # JSC370

 ## This is my first repo
-- I am testing out how to write
+- I am testing out how to write an informative README file!